lavafroth/lavafroth.github.io/content/post/the-gsoc-grand-finale.md

 with the codebase quickly.
 The rest of the waycrate community has also been incredibly warm and welcoming.

 I plan to add a heuristics model to SWHKD for detecting input devices better and more generally to continue improving SWHKD.
-Feel free to check out the other posts on [my blog](https://lavafroth.is-a.dev/tags/google-summer-of-code) which go deeper into the process of building this parser.
+Feel free to check out related posts [here](https://lavafroth.is-a.dev/tags/google-summer-of-code) that go deeper into the process of building this parser.
 This has been my GSoC 2024, thank you so much for reading this!